JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-10-27-droidconuk.md

 Hope to see you all next year!

 Helpful?
 Got extra slides?
-Hit me up on {% include link_twitter.html %}.
+Hit me up on [Mastodon](https://androiddev.social/@Jeroenmols).